 - electric or freestanding mixer

-- 2 Tbsp butter or oil for greasing the tin or non-stick spray
+- 2 tablespoon butter or oil for greasing the tin or non-stick spray

 - 3 large eggs

-- 140 g caster sugar plus extra 2 Tbsp for topping
+- 140 g caster sugar plus extra 2 tablespoon for topping

 - 280 g Greek yogurt full fat